Carnival holiday may take heat out of Venezuela crisis

 Of those, 55 remain behind bars.
-They are mostly protesters, but include seven intelligence agents and security officials accused in the shooting of two people in downtown Caracas after a February 12 rally that sparked the worst trouble.
+They are mostly protesters but also include seven intelligence agents and security officials accused over the shooting of two people in downtown Caracas after a February 12 rally that sparked the worst trouble.

-The government says that about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospitals due to blocked roads.
+The government recognizes security forces were involved in three of the 13 fatalities.
+It says about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospital due to blocked roads.

-The country's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with protesters and security forces facing off day after day.
+Venezuela's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with students and security forces facing off day after day.

 "How long are we going to let them abuse us?" said one man, his shirt tied around his face.

-Maduro accuses foes of trying to wreck Venezuelans' cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.
+Maduro accused foes of trying to wreck Venezuelans' cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.

 "There's not a single flight out left.
 They're all going abroad while they try and deprive the farm worker, the laborer, the student, of their Carnival," Maduro thundered in a speech to supporters late on Wednesday.